best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ```

 The core idea to remember about these guides is that individual teams have to either adopt them or adapt them and then **use them** while writing code.
 The goals are **readability and consistency**.
-This intra-developer consistency will most likely aid speed of developement and review as well as the ability of one developer to comprehend code written by their collegues.
+This intra-developer consistency will most likely aid speed of development and review as well as the ability of one developer to comprehend code written by their colleagues.

 ```{note}
 That last point is particularly important when a team member might suddenly become unavailable and the work needs to picked up.